ThalesGroup/cva6-eclipse-demo/README.md

 # Flash the Genesys 2 QSPI

 Be sure that the JP5 jumper is in QSPI position.
-The internal memory of the Genesys 2 can be configured by folowing this [guide](https://github.com/openhwgroup/cva6#programming-the-memory-configuration-file).
+The internal memory of the Genesys 2 can be configured by following this [guide](https://github.com/openhwgroup/cva6#programming-the-memory-configuration-file).
 The internal QSPI of the Genesys 2 should now be written with the COREV-APU SoC.

 # Baremetal debugging